 And you know what.
 There has not been a single day when I have regretted it.
 There have definitely been a few times when I have MISSED having a DVR (usually when I have to sit through a boring commercial), but I have never regretted getting rid of it.
 The amount of money that we save yearly is so worth it.

 The first and cheapest option we did was to buy a digital antennae.
 This was a one time purchase of $30 and enables us to get all of the public channels for free.
 The only TV we had for a few months was this digital antennae.
 If you are on a strict budget, this is a GREAT option for you.
-It provides great TV without any monthly payments.
+It provides great TV with NO monthly payments.
 My kids love watching PBS Kids and my husband and I enjoy the news and a few other evening shows.

 We have since added a few subscription services to our TV options.
 They are all still so much cheaper than cable or dish.
 Here are a few of my favorites: